grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Hemi lowered himself a few steps back down the ladder until he was enough inside the _Prospect_ to use the intercom to raise Captain Percy.
 He gave her his impressions of the docking bay and told her they needed to talk to the dock boss.

-"Stay there Hemi.
+"Stay there, Hemi.
 I'll be there in a few minutes with Shakes," Percy responded over the intercom.

 [//]: # (----- invisible character break)

 The two of them appeared a quarter of an hour later.
 Captain Percy was carrying a beaten and cracked leather folio in which she kept the ship's books.
 Shakes was empty-handed, but had apparently freshly greased and pointed his hair for the big outing on the depot dock.

 Hemi had been waiting on the deck of the docking bay.
 He gave Percy and Shakes a hand up the ladder.
-When they were all assembled, they started off towards the far end of the docking bay, where they could see a wooden sign hanging from the ceiling, painted white, with square hand-painted black letters that said "Dock Office."
+When they were all assembled, they started off toward the far end of the docking bay, where they could see a wooden sign hanging from the ceiling, painted white, with square hand-painted black letters that said "Dock Office."

-Actually getting to the dock office was a matter of navigating around the open holes in the deck which led down into the cargo holds of other docked subs.
+Actually getting to the dock office was a matter of navigating around the open holes in the deck that led down into the cargo holds of other docked subs.
 There were other obstacles too, like the ladders hanging down from the subs docked above, or stacks of crates waiting to be loaded into subs docked on either side.
-Where no submarines were docked, the space was used as staging areas for cargo that was making its way down the docking bay in steps towards whatever sub they were destined to be loaded onto, or otherwise up the dock from where they had been unloaded.
-It made for slow progress, since they had to watch every step and stop to wait for workers who were in the process of moving cargo.
-The docking bay was bigger than any space on a submarine --- maybe 12 to 15 meters in circumference --- but still cramped and grimed.
+Where no submarines were docked, the space was used as staging areas for cargo that was making its way down the docking bay in steps toward whatever sub it was destined to be loaded onto, or otherwise up the dock from where it had been unloaded.

+They made slow progress, since they had to watch every step and stop to wait for workers who were in the process of moving cargo.
+The docking bay was bigger than any space on a submarine --- maybe twelve to fifteen meters in circumference --- but still cramped and grimed.

 [//]: # (### The dock office and the dock boss)

-They picked their way through the docking bay to the dock office.
-This was simply a partition made of cheap painted wood built in front of the disused space of the first docking slip in the docking bay.
+The dock office was simply a partition made of cheap painted wood built in front of the unused first docking slip.
 It was brightly lit.
 Both sides were lined with metal chairs on which were stacked folders and binders of paper.
-The center of the office was mostly taken by a large steel desk with a chipped and rusted enameled surface.
+The center of the office was mostly taken up by a large steel desk with a chipped and rusted enameled surface.
 It too was covered with papers: loose, stacked, on clipboards, and in binders.

-Behind the desk sat yet another huge person, also dressed in similar heavy wool garments that had been aerated in places by moth larva.
+Behind the desk sat yet another huge person, also dressed in heavy wool garments that had been aerated by moth larva.
 Hemi would not have tried to guess, being the parsimonious fellow he was, but the men who had met him on the dock had referred to the dock boss as 'she.'
 She tipped back her cap when they entered the office, and held a clipboard out at arm's length in front of herself, trying to get a little better focus on what was written on it.

 "You must be from the boat that just came in on slip four, eh?" she asked.